hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 - Fork the current repo
 - Modify the forked version (under your own name).
 You can do this all with in browser.
 Just enter the editor from GitHub website.
-- After you save (commit) the works, you can send a Pull Reequest (PR) to the current repo.
+- After you save (commit) the works, you can send a Pull Request (PR) to the current repo.
 Someone from our team will review the changes and merge/ close the PR.

 ## References and further reading